kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 ```
 ## Semantics

+### Gateway Changes

+When an implementation supports `ListenerSets` `Gateways` MUST allow the list of listeners to be empty.
+Thus the present `minItems=1` constraint on the listener list will be removed.
+This allows implementations to avoid security, cost etc. concerns with having dummy listeners.
+When there are no listeners the `Gateway`'s `status.listeners` should be empty or unset. `status.listeners` is already an optional field.

+Implementations, when creating a `Gateway`, may provision underlying infrastructure when there are no listeners present.
+The status conditions `Accepted` and `Programmed` conditions should reflect state of this provisioning.

 ### Gateway <> ListenerSet Handshake

 By default a `Gateway` will allow `ListenerSets` in the same namespace to be attached.
 Users can prevent this behaviour by configuring their `Gateway` to disallow any listener attachment: